ValveSoftware/steamvr_unity_plugin/Assets/SteamVR/readme.txt

 Documentation:

- PDF documents are included in this directory on the new input system and the plugin itself.

- For a basic tutorial see the steam guide here: https://steamcommunity.com/sharedfiles/filedetails/?id=1416820276
+ Documentation can be found online here: https://valvesoftware.github.io/steamvr_unity_plugin/

 Quick Start:

+ Follow the quickstart guide here:

  If you want to explore the interaction scene you'll need to open the SteamVR Input window (under the Window Menu), click yes to copy example jsons, then click Save and Generate to create input actions.

  For the most simple example of VR with tracked controllers see the sample scene at ​SteamVR/Simple Sample

  For a more extensive example including picking up, throwing objects, and animated hands see the Interaction System example at ​SteamVR/Interaction System/Samples/Interactions_Example

 Support: